Bloom filter

 Adding elements seems to be rather trivial but on the other hand displays the main idea behind Bloom Filter.
 Instead of storing objects itself in the data structure we'll just flip few bits in constant-size-array based on the results of independent hash functions called on the object.

-indices - If at least one value based on calculated indices is zero then
+3. If at least one value based on calculated indices is zero then false is returned and true otherwise

 C# version can looks like this